dawu415/cf-dotnetcore-samples/Core/System/Environment/EnvironmentVariables/README.md

 # Cloud Foundry Environment Variables Sample Application
 This application demonstrates how to access environment variables within an application.
-This utilises a CFHelper class to cleanly access the environment variables.
+This utilises a helper class, CFEnvironmentVariables, to cleanly access (or get access to) the environment variables.
 In addition, it also shows an implementation approach to using dependency injection.

 # Getting started for the first time